tbarn/old-website/_posts/2015-01-22-hello-world.markdown

 This will be my course blog for CS 373, also known as Software Engineering.
 It is a Python based course that also uses databases and some front-end code.
 Luckily, I have working on all of those skills the past 8 months, except in databases. *(Did you know that you can graduate from UTCS without ever having to make a single database query?)* I am hopeful past knowledge will help me this semester.
 I will try my best to clearly communicate my thoughts in this blog, but occasionally I will throw together a post without going through it 4-5 times.

+Occasionally I feel that Downing course are some of the few within UT Computer Science that have a foot in the real world.
+You not only get to use but are forced to use: version control (git), GitHub, paired programming, required reading that is not inside of a textbook, and also includes extra credit for creating a portfolio and blogging about your experiences in the course.

 Since I already know basic Python, the first few code examples we did in the first week were pretty easy for me.
 Though it made me think about two things:

 1. I had to start remembering the differences between Python 2 and Python 3 since I am used to programming in Python 2.7.